 - Ny’alotha Allseer from Mythic Ny’alotha’s N’Zoth encounter

-If it falls in line with previous expansion mounts like the Mimiron’s Head from Zero Lights Yogg, it will be a 1% or so drop.
+The new droprate should fall in line previous expansion mounts like the Mimiron’s Head from Zero Lights Yogg, giving it a 1% droprate.
 But, while the chance to get the Mythic Allseer and Glacial Tidestorm will be reduced, they will at least still be possible.

 Achievements (and their rewards) are being removed

 Three mounts will be unavailable in Shadowlands:

 - The Lost Flight quest for killing Heroic N’Zoth, which awards the Uncorrupted Voidwing, will be removed on Shadowlands launch (patch 9.0.2)

 - Keystone Master achievement for the Awakened Mindborer will be removed in the Shadowlands pre-patch (patch 9.0.1)

 - Mighty Caravan Brutosaur will no longer be for sale in the Shadowlands pre-patch (patch 9.0.1), but it will move to the Black Market Auction House so you can still get the Conspicuous Consumption achievement with some luck

 - The Ahead of the Curve and Cutting Edge achievements for Ny’alotha are both going away in the pre-patch (patch 9.0.1)

 - The Mad World achievement for Horrific Visions and its attendant title, “The Faceless One” will no longer be accessible once the pre-patch for Shadowlands begins (patch 9.0.1)